-There is a strong need for a meta-analysis2 (i.e., the analysis of several analyses) of many past user-studies over the last four decades in science and technology areas so that a thorough sifting and stock taking as well as consolidation of the findings of userresearch takes place.
-It is worthwhile to arrive at a generalised user-behaviour research model using the pattern of the present and other past studies as bases so that each one of the major organisations, disciplines and missions within science, engineering and technology in the country could be studied preferably by the information-specialists 'living with the tribe'3.
+There is a strong need for a meta-analysis1 (i.e., the analysis (1 Meta-analysis is a methodology quantitatively of cumulating and integrating findings across studies (Gooding and Wagner, 1985, p465).several analyses) of many past userstudies over the last four decades in science and technology areas so that a thorough sifting and stock taking as well as consolidation of the findings of user- research takes place.
+It is worthwhile to arrive at a generalised user-behaviour research model using the pattern of the present and other past studies as bases so that each one of the major organisations, disciplines and missions within science, engineering and technology in the country could be studied preferably by the information-specialists 'living with the tribe'1.
 Further comparisions and meta-analysis would become meaningful and dependable only if such a research model is adopted for series of studies covering different user populations.
 Such a model could also be used for periodic information-behaviour studies of the same set of users.

-There is also a need for a national level multidisciplinary research organisation in India on par with BASR(ISR), CRUSK, CRUS, etc., of the western countries to take care of continuous research on communication and information-behaviour of the Indian scientists, engineers, technicians and technologists.
+There is also a need for a national level multidisciplinary research organisation in India on par with BASR (ISR), CRUSK, CRUS, etc., of the western countries to take care of continuous research on communication and information-behaviour of the Indian scientists, engineers, technicians and technologists.